The Two Towers: Contents

 A party of large Orcs, Uruk-hai, sent by Saruman, and other Orcs sent by Sauron and led by Grishnákh, attack the Fellowship.
 Boromir tries to protect Merry and Pippin from the Orcs, but they kill him and capture the two hobbits.
 Aragorn, Gimli and Legolas decide to pursue the Orcs taking Merry and Pippin to Saruman.
 In the kingdom of Rohan, the Orcs are killed by Riders of Rohan, led by Éomer.
 Merry and Pippin escape into Fangorn Forest, where they are befriended by Treebeard, the oldest of the tree-like Ents.
 Aragorn, Gimli and Legolas track the hobbits to Fangorn.
-There they unexpectedly meet Gandalf.
+There they unexpectedly meet Gandalf, resurrected from the dead.

 Gandalf explains that he killed the Balrog.
 He was also killed in the fight, but was sent back to Middle-earth to complete his mission.
 He is clothed in white and is now Gandalf the White, for he has taken Saruman's place as the chief of the wizards.
 Gandalf assures his friends that Merry and Pippin are safe.
 Together they ride to Edoras, capital of Rohan.
 Gandalf frees Théoden, King of Rohan, from the influence of Saruman's spy Gríma Wormtongue.
 Théoden musters his fighting strength and rides with his men to the ancient fortress of Helm's Deep, while Gandalf departs to seek help from Treebeard.

 Meanwhile, the Ents, roused by Merry and Pippin from their peaceful ways, attack and destroy Isengard, Saruman's stronghold, and flood it, trapping the wizard in the tower of Orthanc.
 Gandalf convinces Treebeard to send an army of Huorns to Théoden's aid.
 He brings an army of Rohirrim to Helm's Deep, and they defeat the Orcs, who flee into the forest of Huorns, never to be seen again.
-Gandalf, Théoden, Legolas, and Gimli ride to Isengard, and are surprised to find Merry and Pippin relaxing amidst the ruins.
+Gandalf, Théoden, Aragorn, Legolas, and Gimli ride to Isengard, and are surprised to find Merry and Pippin relaxing amidst the ruins.
 Gandalf offers Saruman a chance to turn away from evil.
 When Saruman refuses to listen, Gandalf strips him of his rank and most of his powers.
 After Saruman leaves, Wormtongue throws down a hard round object to try to kill Gandalf.
-Pippin picks it up; Gandalf swiftly takes it, but Pippin steals it in the night.
+It misses and Pippin picks it up; Gandalf swiftly takes it, but Pippin steals it in the night.
 It is revealed to be a palantír, a seeing-stone that Saruman used to speak with Sauron, and that Sauron used to ensnare him.
-Sauron sees Pippin, but misunderstands the circumstances.
-Gandalf immediately rides for Minas Tirith, chief city of Gondor, taking Pippin with him.
+Pippin begins to be entranced by its power.
+While Gandalf sleeps, Pippin examines the palantír, inadvertently causing Sauron to see him; as Pippin is a hobbit, Sauron believes Pippin has the One Ring.
+Gandalf is awoken by the commotion and is able to save the incapacitated Pippin.
+Gandalf immediately rides for Minas Tirith, the chief city of Gondor, taking Pippin with him.